GM27-GAROFALO/Option_Pricing_A_Comparative_Analysis/README.md

 -σ₂: (2 years)
 -σ₃: (3 years)

-with respect to the final transitions
+with respect to the final transitions data

 3.Merges volatility data with the original options dataset